simonmichael/hledger_site/src/ledger.md

 - hledger always splits multi-day time sessions at midnight, to show the per-day amounts.
   Ledger does this only with the `--day-break` flag.

-## History

-I (Simon) discovered John Wiegley's [Ledger](http://ledger-cli.org) in 2006, and was very happy to find this efficient command-line reporting tool with a transparent data format.
-Initially, I used it to generate time reports for my job.
-Before long I wanted some improvements - splitting sessions at day boundaries, reporting in hours, etc.

-Meanwhile, John was now busy elsewhere.
-For a long time the Ledger project remained stalled, with unfixed functionality/documentation bugs and an ever-looming v3 release making life hard for new users and creating friction for community growth.
-I did what I could to help - reporting bugs, providing support, contributing a [domain and website](https://ledger-cli.org) - but I didn't want to invest in learning C++.

-I was learning and investing time in [Haskell](https://haskell.org), and I felt Ledger could be perhaps implemented well, and perhaps more effectively in the long run, in this language.
-I urgently needed a rock solid, hassle-free and enjoyable accounting tool.
-Also, I wanted a more active project and some way to make progress on the roadbumps and confusion facing other newcomers.

-Of course I tried a little shiny-tech salesmanship on John, but couldn't expect him to start over.
-(At that time he was deeply in the C++ world; nowadays he is a Haskell expert!)

-So in 2007 I began experimenting.
-I built a toy parser in a few different languages, and it was easiest in Haskell.
-I kept tinkering.
-Goals included:

-1. to get better at Haskell by building something useful to me
-2. to implement at least the basic core of Ledger, adapted for my needs
-3. to learn how well Haskell could work for real-world applications

-And later:

-4. to provide a new highly-compatible implementation of at least the basics of Ledger, useful to others, with a greater focus on ease of use, reliability, documentation and web presence
-5. to experiment with new user interfaces, APIs, etc.

-Before too long I had a tool that was useful to me.
-With Ledger still installed, and by maintaining high compatibility, I now had two implementations which could be compared at times of confusion about functionality or suspected bugs/bookkeeping errors, which was quite valuable.

-Later, John returned for a while and finished Ledger version 3, the Ledger project attracted new contributors and maintainers, and incremental improvements resumed.
-I continued sharing discoveries and design discussions, and we have seen many ideas propagating in both directions.
-I think having independent but compatible implementations has been quite helpful for troubleshooting, exploring the design space, and growing the community.
-For a while I ran [LedgerTips](http://twitter.com/LedgerTips) on twitter.

-hledger shared #ledger's IRC channel until 2014, when I created the [#hledger](http://irc.hledger.org) channel (now accessible on Libera IRC and Matrix).

-In 2016 I set up https://plaintextaccounting.org as a common entry point and information hub.

-The further adventures in hledger's development are not yet told, other than in the commit log, issue tracker and mail list, but other contributors joined the project and [CREDITS](CREDITS.html) notes some of their work.

 ## Interoperating

 Tips for co-using/converting/migrating between Ledger and hledger.